• Skip to primary navigation

 Make a Polar Scene

-We used this to learn about melting polar ice caps but it would also make a lovely sensory polar scene too!
+We used this to learn about melting polar ice caps, but it would also make a lovely sensory polar scene too!

 Ice Fishing

-This ice fishing activity is a lovely way for children to discover that ice melts faster in warm water than cold water.
+This ice fishing activity is a lovely way for children to discover that ice melts faster in warm water than in cold water.

 Paint on Ice